conp-solutions/aws-competition-solver/README.md

 To build the Mallob leader container:

-1. Run `docker build -t mallob-MergeCadLing:leader -f DockerfileLeader .`
+1. Run `docker build -t mallob-mergecadling:leader -f DockerfileLeader .`

 To build the Mallob worker container:

-1. Run `docker build -t mallob-MergeCadLing:worker -f DockerfileWorker .`
+1. Run `docker build -t mallob-mergecadling:worker -f DockerfileWorker .`

-After building both images, run `docker image ls` and make sure you see both `mallob-MergeCadLing:leader` and `mallob-MergeCadLing:worker` in the list of images.
+After building both images, run `docker image ls` and make sure you see both `mallob-mergecadling:leader` and `mallob-mergecadling:worker` in the list of images.